-Now that we’ve settled into Level 3 lockdown it’s time to stretch your legs on a journey that lasts longer than a trip to the refrigerator.
-Day walks on easy local trails are currently permitted, as long as you’re familiar with the route and undertaking it alone or with other people from your bubble.
-Getting close to nature, definitely not other walkers (maintain safe social distancing at all times), is a great way to recharge your spirit so here’s our pick of healing hikes to finally get you out of the house.
-Be prepared that many facilities, such as toilets and eating areas, will be closed during the lockdown.
+Now that we’ve come to the tail end of Level 3 lockdown, it’s high time you stretched your legs on a journey that lasts longer than a trip to the refrigerator.
+Day walks on easy local trails (being sure to stay in your area) are currently permitted, as long as you’re familiar with the route and undertaking it alone or with other people from your bubble.
+Getting close to nature, definitely not other walkers (maintain safe social distancing at all times), is a great way to recharge your spirit.
+Be prepared that many facilities, such as toilets and eating areas, will be closed and be sure to wear a mask when possible.
+For more advice on exercising safely during alert levels, visit the government Covid-19 website here.

 Suspension Bridge Loop